 There are two main types of dedicated servers - managed and unmanaged.
 An unmanaged server will require a lot of work - ideally, an expert working specifically on maintaining it.
 There are plenty of things to consider, such as optimizations, scripts, panels, backups, and so on.
 On the other hand, a provider offering you a managed dedicated server will give you a lot of help but in turn, you will lose a lot of freedom.
 And that freedom is one of the dedicated server’s advantages.

 Bluehost may not have the most customizable selections when thinking about dedicated servers.
-It does, however, give you some of the most bang for your buck.
+It does, however, give you some of the most bang for your buck - the plans start from $79.99/month, and offer great performance as well as plenty of resources.
 If performance for the price is important to you, check them out.